Exhibition Opening: Flight Paths

 Heather Hart is an interdisciplinary artist exploring the power in thresholds, questioning dominant narratives, and creating alternatives to them.
 She was awarded grants from Anonymous Was A Woman, the Graham Foundation, Joan Mitchell Foundation, and the Jerome Foundation, NYFA, and Harpo Foundation.
 Her work has been exhibited at the Queens Museum, Storm King Art Center, The Kohler Art Center, NCMA, Eastern Illinois University, Seattle Art Museum, Brooklyn Museum, and University of Toronto, Scarborough among others.
 She was a Fellow at the Radcliffe Institute for Advanced Study at Harvard University and is a 2025-26 Rome Prize Fellow.
 Hart studied at Skowhegan, Whitney ISP, Cornish College of the Arts, Princeton University and received her MFA from Rutgers University.
 She is an Assistant Professor at Mason Gross School for the Arts, a member of the Black Trustee Alliance for Art Museums, an external advisor for AUC Art Collective, and a trustee at Storm King Art Center.

-Joan Jonas (b.
-1936, New York, NY) is a world-renowned artist whose work encompasses a wide range of media including video, performance, installation, sound, text, and sculpture.
+Joan Jonas is a world-renowned artist whose work encompasses a wide range of media including video, performance, installation, sound, text, and sculpture.
 Jonas' experiments and productions in the late 1960s and early 1970s continue to be crucial to the development of many contemporary art genres, from performance and video to conceptual art and theatre.
 Since 1968, her practice has explored ways of seeing, the rhythms of rituals, and the authority of objects and gestures.

-Sara Ravelli (b.
-1993, Crema, Italy) lives and works in Milan.
-She works across sculpture, installation, and writing, investigating how emotional conditions—particularly vulnerability, exposure, and affection—manifest within systems of power involving humans, other living beings, and objects.
+Sara Ravelli lives and works in Milan.
+She works across sculpture, installation, and writing, investigating how emotional conditions such as vulnerability, exposure, and affection manifest within systems of power involving humans, other living beings, and objects.
 Her work explores how feelings can be mobilized to question control, hierarchy, and care.
 She received her BFA from the Accademia di Belle Arti G. Carrara in Bergamo and an MA from HEAD – Genève.
-Recent exhibitions include Liste Art Fair Basel (solo), OUCH! at BAR (Turin), Bouquet Final (Marseille), and It's the Tip of the Iceberg at MASSIMO (Milan).
-She is the recepient of the Rome-New York Art Prize 2026.
+Recent exhibitions include Liste Art Fair Basel (solo), OUCH! at BAR (Turin), Bouquet Final (Marseille), and It’s the Tip of the Iceberg at MASSIMO (Milan).
+She is the recipient of the Rome-New York Art Prize 2026.

 Date & time